-What is a prophet?
+What is a prophet and prophetic ministry?
 Prophets pull down, throw down, destroy, build, and plant.
 As a seer, they are spokesmen, messengers, watchmen, and ambassadors standing in the gap and making up the hedge.

 Christ set in the Church five distinct ascension gifts of apostles, prophets, evangelists, pastors, and teachers.
 All of them are quite different, distinct and carry different graces needed to equip the born-again believer for effectiveness in life and ministry.